croquet/microverse/staging/docs/CardSpec.md

 ## Concepts

 A card is specified by a JSONable set of properties.
-The properties specify 1) where the card is spatially situated, 2) how it interacts with the user pointer interaction, 3) how it looks, 4) what user-defined behavior it has, and 5) data specific to user-defined behaviors.
-We call those four categories, "spatial", "pointer", "visual", and "code", "card data".
+The properties specify
+1. where the card is spatially situated
+2. how it interacts with the user pointer interaction
+3. how it looks
+4. what user-defined behavior it has
+5. data specific to user-defined behaviors.

+We group these properties into four categories, "spatial", "pointer", "visual", and "code"/"card data".

 ## Spatial Properties